-I was in the dollar store the other day when I happen upon this package of cotton make-up removers.
-There are 80 in the package for $1 or .0125 cents each!
-Now I don’t really need 80 cotton make-up removers, because I’m mostly a natural girl.
+I was in the dollar store the other day when I happened upon a package of cotton makeup removers.
+There are 80 in the pack for $1, so they are about a penny each.
+Now I don’t really need 80 cotton makeup remover pads because I’m mostly a natural girl.
 What to do with them?

-Fire starters are handy to have around during the summer for those backyard fire ring nights.
+Fire starters are handy to have around during the summer for those backyard campfire nights.
 They are handy to have around during the winter if your area is prone to blackouts.
-You can buy them in sticks at the outdoor store, but these homemade ones are so easy to make, I just can’t see spending the money.
-During an emergency it makes sense to have at least two kinds of fire starters with you.
-In addition to a flint starter, these DIY fire starters are a must for your 72 hour emergency kit.
+You can buy them as sticks at the outdoor store, but these homemade ones are so easy to make, I just can’t see spending the money.

 You really have no excuse – get prepared!
 Once your DIY fire starters are finished, make yourself a compact, waterproof kit.
 Vacuum seal several of them with waterproof matches.